 What is an impact fee?

-The term “impact fee” is an umbrella statement for the three fees cities will charge homeowners when they choose to build a new dwelling.
-They charge for use and upkeep of the various features available to city residents.
-Included in this impact fee term are school impact fees, development impact fees, and housing impact fees.
+The term “impact fee” is an umbrella statement for the fees cities will charge homeowners when they choose to build a new dwelling.
+Jurisdictions charge for use and upkeep of the various features available to city residents.
+Let’s break down the different types of impact fees:

 What are the requirements for an accessory dwelling unit fee waiver?